Last Updated on

 Other cheese board ingredients

-You’ll also want to serve a crusty bread and some crackers.
+You’ll also want to serve crusty bread and some crackers.
 I prefer to go with water crackers since they have a very bland taste that really lets the cheese stand out.
 Consider offering at least one-grain free bread or cracker for those with food intolerances.
 We enjoy my gluten-free bread recipe.
+You can serve whatever you have on hand.

 Don’t forget to get an actual wooden cheese board with a variety of knives to serve.
 I love the cheese board we have because there are grooves for the crackers on each side and the knives are contained in a little pull out drawer.
 No worries about losing them before next year.
 Check out these tips on serving cheese at parties.

 Of course, there are lots of other ways to celebrate St. Patrick’s Day with your friends and family.
-March is the time to celebrate the life of St. Patrick, he is the patron saint of Ireland who helped introduce Ireland to Christianity.
+March is the time to celebrate the life of St. Patrick, he is the patron saint of Ireland.
+And, he helped introduce Ireland to Christianity.

 Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
 She owns 5 blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email email@example.com to chat.